Gas Price Review Arbitrations: Certain Distinctive Characteristics

 As for pre-arbitration negotiations, often they involve parties exchanging views and information on various issues, including the relevant trigger events and the appropriate level of adjustment to the contract price formula.
 During the negotiations, parties frequently make concessions to reach a mutually acceptable solution and avoid arbitration.
 Positions taken by a party during these negotiations, however, may be different to the position it wishes to adopt in the arbitration.
 There is, therefore, a risk that parties may try to use information exchanged during the negotiations in any subsequent arbitration.
 To avoid that risk, such negotiations are often conducted on a without-prejudice basis.
 In addition, the parties may enter into specific confidentiality agreements, either in the original GSA or in any subsequent agreement, to ensure that the information exchanged will not be used in a subsequent arbitration.

 Next, during the arbitration, confidentiality may have a significant effect on how the parties argue their respective cases.
 As noted above, price review clauses often require tribunals to adjust the contract price by taking prices in comparable contracts into account.
 However, pricing information is usually confidential and, therefore, there may not be much publicly available evidence for the tribunal to draw upon.
 In the absence of information from contracts of third parties, one of the parties to the dispute may want to rely on its own prices in the market.
-For example, the seller may have multiple buyers in the market and could disclose prices under those contracts to give the tribunal an idea of the prices at which other buyers, in that moment, are buying gas.
+For example, the seller may have multiple buyers in the market and could disclose prices under those contracts to give the tribunal an idea of the prices at which other buyers, at that moment, are buying gas.
 Similarly, the buyer is likely to know the prices end-users in the market pay for gas, as these end-users will often be its customers.
 The exclusive access to some of the pricing information leads to an asymmetrical situation: the buyer and seller have access to pricing information which the other party does not have access to and accordingly they may decide to use that information selectively (i.e., only when it is helpful to their case).

 This information asymmetry can be addressed if the parties are required to disclose their prices.
 However, because these prices are set out in contracts that often contain confidentiality provisions, it may not be possible to compel disclosure.
-As a result of these restrictions, very often the only evidence of prices on which the parties and the tribunal rely are publicly available information, even though such information may not, in some markets, be as reliable or complete as pricing information held by the parties.
+As a result of these restrictions, very often the only evidence of prices on which the parties and the tribunal rely is publicly available information, even though such information may not, in some markets, be as reliable or complete as pricing information held by the parties.

 Finally, the award issued by the tribunal in gas price review arbitration, as in any other commercial arbitration, remains confidential.
 In the ordinary course, this is rarely an issue because every commercial dispute is likely to involve unique issues of fact and law, and past awards are, therefore, of limited interpretive value to future arbitrations.
-That, however, is not the case with gas price review arbitrations which, as noted above, tend to involve similar interpretational issues.
+That, however, is not the case with gas price review arbitrations, which, as noted above, tend to involve similar interpretational issues.
 As such, access to awards rendered in gas price review arbitrations could be very useful.

 Because parties are unlikely to disclose their awards voluntarily, there are primarily three avenues through which such awards may become available: when one of the parties to the arbitration is making a stock market announcement (there is usually a duty to disclose at least the result of the arbitration if that result could have an effect on the share price); when the award is being challenged or enforced in a domestic court; and extracts from the award may be published, after redacting names of the parties and other sensitive information, in the relevant arbitration institution’s bulletin.

-Thus, one of the best known gas price review awards – the Atlantic LNG award – became public when both parties to the arbitration decided to challenge the award in US federal courts.
+Thus, one of the best known gas price review awards – the Atlantic LNG award– became public when both parties to the arbitration decided to challenge the award in US federal courts.
 There are also two well-known International Chamber of Commerce (ICC) awards, from 1999 and 2007 respectively, regarding the same long-term gas supply agreements; extracts of these awards were published in the ICC Bulletin in 2009.
 Because these three awards are rare examples of publicly available awards rendered in gas price review arbitrations, they have assumed far greater influence than they otherwise would, and are often cited by counsel in their submissions and by arbitrators in their awards.

 Forward looking nature of these disputes